Tech Vision 2021: Strengthening ecosystems through multiparty systems

 From supply chains to digital ecosystems, the pandemic revealed many break points in business ecosystem partnerships around the globe.
 The vast majority (94 percent) of the Fortune 1000 reported COVID-19 related supply chain disruptions in 2020, with 75 percent experiencing negative or strongly negative impacts to their ecosystem business model.

-As covered in Accenture Technology Vision 2021: Masters of Change at a Moment of Truth, our annual forecast of the most important tech trends reshaping business, the path forward was to quickly build new, trustworthy partnerships to meet unprecedented customer needs.
+As covered in Accenture Technology Vision 2021: Experts at Change at a Moment of Truth, our annual forecast of the most important tech trends reshaping business, the path forward was to quickly build new, trustworthy partnerships to meet unprecedented customer needs.